martialboissonneault/sahara-spa/README.md

 ## Getting Started

-To create a new Sahara SPA project, run the following command:
+The recommended way to start a new project is by using `npx`, which ensures you are always using the latest version of the scaffolding tool.

+Run the following command in your terminal:

 ```bash
 npx sahara-spa create my-app